Telemedicine App Development_ A Detailed Insight

 Source: Zoom

-It is a crucial component for creating telemedicine apps.
-The video should be sent to the doctor in the best possible resolution so that he or she can clearly observe any injuries or other symptoms.
+It is a crucial feature of telemedicine apps.
+The video should be sent to the doctor in the best possible resolution to observe any injuries or other symptoms.
 The sound should be crisp and audible as well.
-Obviously, every user has a unique internet connection, therefore your app will need to automatically adapt the video quality to prevent buffering.
+Every user has a unique internet connection, therefore app will need to adapt the video quality to prevent buffering automatically.
 However, the real-time connection must be maximized to the fullest extent feasible.

 5. Live Text Chat